Newsbrief 72 11 August 2020 Local Plan Adopted

 1. Local Plan Adoption.
 In Newsbrief no 71 we reported that the Planning Inspector had finally issued his report on the Lancaster Local Plan and declared it be sound.
 As you may already be aware, the full Lancaster City Council debated the Local Plan at its meeting on 29th July and the final decision was to formally adopt the plan.
 This means that the Local Plan, including the development in principle of Bailrigg garden village, has now completed its approval process and is operative as the plan for the future of the district.

 We exercised our right to address the Council meeting (which was of course a virtual meeting due to the coronavirus regulations).
-On behalf of CLOUD, committee member Tom Wilkinson delivered the address which we included in Newsbrief 71 - available on the CLOUD website if you want to refer back to it.
+On behalf of CLOUD, committee member Tom Wilkinson delivered the address which we included on the CLOUD website if you want to refer back to it.
 Councillor Hanson then replied and provided a number of assurances on the points we had raised.
 While her replies struck us as pretty bland, we did at least elicit a response this time - in contrast to the 2017 council debate at the start of the local plan approval process when our address was listened to in silence and without any response at all.

 From CLOUD’s perspective, the most significant part of the debate was the amendment proposed by Councillor Dowding (Green Party) to review the Plan’s house-building targets in July 2021.
 The justification for this review was stated to be the flaws in the official forecasts for population growth in Lancaster which overstated the house-building targets.
 Councillor Dowding referred to the evidence which CLOUD and our expert witness presented to the Planning Inspector at the Hearings last year.
 She didn’t mention any names, but the expert was of course Neil McDonald and his appearance at the Hearings only came about thanks to the funds raised by CLOUD members.
 Frustratingly, Councillor Dowding’s amendment was narrowly defeated - 26 votes in favour, 28 against and 2 abstentions.
 We can perhaps take some consolation from the narrowness of the defeat and the fact that without the evidence from CLOUD the amendment might not have secured the support it did.